-Human trafficking is modern-day slavery and it's happening across the country, in all size communities.
+Human trafficking is modern-day slavery and it's happening across the country.
 To help combat this atrocious crime, here are signs to look for that a person is a victim of human trafficking.
 For those in law enforcement, here are questions to ask a potential victim.

 By John Meekins